Message us or call us on

 If it's a Monday, visit the lively market at Gernika.
 You can also have great fun meeting farmers and craft food producers whose passion for locally produced regional food underpins the very essence of this regional culture.
 If today isn’t a Monday, you might like to drive into Bilbao to visit the city, including the fantastic Guggenheim museum.

-Although we focus on walking, there are lots of opportunities for other, more adventurous activities during this holiday.
-The area around Garrotxa is famous for mountain biking.
-Ainsa (near the Ordesa National Park) is well known for adventure activities as diverse as mountain biking, canyoning, white water rafting and kayaking.
-In Vizcaya you can do anything from coasteering to SUP.
+Although we focus on walking, there are lots of opportunities for other, more adventurous activities during this holiday; eBiking, mountain biking, canyoning, white water rafting, SUP and kayaking.
 We give you details of our trusted partners on the ground or we can book these activities for you and include them as part of your trip.
 The range of activities on offer does vary depending on the time of year.